taocpp/PEGTL/doc/Control-and-Debug.md

 Just like the action class template, a custom control class template can be used by either

-1. supplying it as explicit template argument to the `parse()`-functions, or
+1. supplying it as explicit template argument to the `parse()` functions, or
 2. setting it for a portion of the grammar with the `tao::pegtl::control` combinator.

 Copyright (c) 2014-2019 Dr. Colin Hirsch and Daniel Frey